docker/docs/ee/ucp/admin/install/plan-installation.md

 ## Static IP addresses

-Docker UCP requires each node on the cluster to have a static IP address.
+Docker UCP requires each node on the cluster to have a static IPv4 address.
 Before installing UCP, ensure your network and nodes are configured to support this.